NavyaG-lab/Tech-writer/how-tos/itaipu/migrate-sparkop-to-subproject.md

 In the normal case you should have to do very little: If your `NuDataFrameSuiteBase` import is not found, please import it from `import common_etl.NuDataFrameSuiteBase`.

+Sometimes itaipu magically removes the imports of implicits during the move.
+If you use the `NuDataFrameSuiteBase`, you will have to import them on top of your object (first line of  the object) like so: `import spark.implicits._`.
+If you use helpers such as `nuSQLDate`, you need to `import shared_user_utils.implicits._` on top of the file after your imports.

 If your sparkOp was a case class and imported runtime parameters such as `TargetDate` or `ReferenceDate`, you will need to adjust to the fact that these